Skparab1/Skparab1/README.md

 ![Shubham's GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=skparab1&theme=dark)
 ![](https://visitor-badge.laobi.icu/badge?page_id=skparab1.skparab1&theme=dark)

-### Projects
-  - [Encryption code](https://github.com/skparab1/encryption-code), encrypting and decrypting program written in Python.
-  - [Master-math-calculator](https://github.com/skparab1/master-math-calculator), calculator that can perform all sorts of calculations, from factoring polynomials to generating trig ratios, as well as performing numerical calculations.
-Runs on a command line interface and is written in Python.
-  - Game codes, like [Pong](https://github.com/skparab1/pong), [Flappy bird](https://github.com/skparab1/flappy-bird), and [Snake game](https://github.com/skparab1/snake-game), replicating the video games in Python

 ### About me
   - I am a 10th grader in California
   - I know Python, Javascript and Pascal and am familiar with Html and Java